sbme-tutorials/sbme-tutorials.github.io/2020/sbe306DataBase/notes/SBEw3.md

 ```
 if symbol is not existed index_name could be used.

-**Referential Actions:**

-For storage engines supporting foreign keys, MySQL rejects any INSERT or UPDATE operation that attempts to create a foreign key value in a child table if there is no a matching candidate key value in the parent table.

-When an UPDATE or DELETE operation affects a key value in the parent table that has matching rows in the child table, the result depends on the referential action specified using ON UPDATE and ON DELETE subclauses of the FOREIGN KEY clause.
-MySQL supports five options regarding the action to be taken, listed here:

-+ CASCADE: Delete or update the row from the parent table, and automatically delete or update the matching rows in the child table.
-Both ON DELETE CASCADE and ON UPDATE CASCADE.

-+ SET NULL: Delete or update the row from the parent table, and set the foreign key column or columns in the child table to NULL.
-Both ON DELETE SET NULL and ON UPDATE SET NULL **make sure that you have not declared the columns in the child table as NOT NULL**.

-+ RESTRICT or NO ACTION: both of them are the same they Rejects the delete or update operation for the parent.

-**RESTRICT** is the default action.

 ### one to one/many relationships

 Example: lets create these two tables without stating any foreign ids